jezzsantos/saastack/docs/design-principles/0160-user-lifecycle.md

 * Any organization owner (role) can invite a guest to their organization (by email) or invite an existing user to their organization (by email or by ID)
 * As above, a "guest invitation" requires only an email address and has an expiry (14 days, by default)
-* A "guest invitation" follows the same process as above, except that when they eventually register (either by accepting the guest invitation with a different email address or by registering with the same email address that they were invited with), they will added to the organization.
+* A "guest invitation" follows the same process as above, except that when they eventually register (either by accepting the guest invitation with a different email address or by registering with the same email address that they were invited with), they will be added to the organization.
 * This organization (or the last one they were invited to) will become their "default" organization (rather than their `Personal` organization).